sedaygit/emotion-detection-ai/README.md

 Because of variations in emotion categorization among these datasets, we relabeled the photos using the CVAT program.
 This step ensured that each image appropriately expressed the required sentiment.

 ---

+## How to Use
+- Clone this repository
+- Install required packages: `pip install -r requirements.txt`
+- Run the Django server
+- Upload an image for detection

+---